BG3-Community-Library-Team/bg3-community/test/alitheas-apothecary/draft.md

 - [LSLib](https://github.com/Norbyte/lslib) - essential for handling various file formats used in the game, allowing you to extract, convert, and pack files for modding purposes

-- [BG3 Multitool](https://github.com/ShinyHobo/BG3-Modders-Multitool) - quickly generate .paks from an unpacked workspace, unpack mods, browse and extract game files, among other functions
+- [BG3 Multitool](https://github.com/ShinyHobo/BG3-Modders-Multitool) - quickly generate .paks from an unpacked workspace, unpack mods, index, browse and extract game files, among other functions

 # Code editing